brianP1201/hbcu-dating-app-project/README.md

 * User should be able to build/edit profile with information about themselves, including likes & interests
 * User can view other profiles
 * User should be able to upload photos to their profile feed

+**Optional Nice-to-have Stories**

 * User should be able to upload a profile picture
-* User can message other users

-**Optional Nice-to-have Stories**

 * User can sort profiles based on who attends their college
 * User can sort profiles based on likes and interests
 * User can direct message another user directly from photo feed